-At KPC we have designed our Key Leadership™ and our 21st Century Leadership™ programs to help organizations improve their capability across the leadership spectrum based on their needs.
-Too many development initiatives rest on the assumption that one size fits all and that the same group of skills or style of leadership is appropriate regardless of strategy, operating environment, and organizational culture - this is simply not true.
+At KPC, we have designed our Key Leadership™ and our 21st Century Leadership™ programs to help organizations improve their capability across the leadership spectrum based on their needs.
+Too many development initiatives rest on the assumption that one size fits all and that the same group of skills or leadership style is appropriate regardless of strategy, operating environment, and organizational culture - this is simply not true.

-We believe that when an organization identifies and develops the leadership capabilities essential for success in its operating environment—such as relationship building, high-quality decision making or stronger coaching skills—it achieves far better outcomes.
+When an organization identifies and develops the leadership capabilities essential for success in its operating environment—such as relationship building, high-quality decision making, or stronger coaching skills—it achieves far better outcomes.
 These capabilities are dependent on the leader’s role and operational focus.

-Through assessment, interviews, and evidence we identify talents, determine the experiences most important to the development of current and potential leaders, and create coaching programs for leaders at all stages of their career.
-By working closely with you we can help identify the critical few leadership competencies needed at each level of leadership and operational focus in your organization.
-And then create and deliver a customized, experiential development program that measurably changes leaders’ behavior and mindsets.
+Through assessment, interviews, and evidence, we identify talents, determine the experiences most important to the development of current and potential leaders, and create coaching programs for leaders at all stages of their career.
+By working closely with you, we can help identify the critical few leadership competencies needed at each level of leadership and operational focus in your organization.
+Then, create and deliver a customized, experiential development program that measurably changes leaders’ behavior and mindsets.
 We do this while adhering to four guidelines:

 A leader’s self-knowledge is key to meaningful and sustained change.